Our Japanese tenugui (手ぬぐい) are beautiful cotton wall-hangings, printed with a Japanese design to brighten up your home.

 In the Edo era, tenugui became the widespread choice for the home, once cotton was cultivated in Japan, as it was now more available and inexpensive.
 Tenugui became associated with the Japanese traditional arts, as kabuki actors and sumo wrestlers printed their tenugui with their family crests, to give away in the manner of a business card.
 Kabuki at this time was regarded as high fashion, and people were keen to imitate it.
 Tenugui became known as a stylish item, and merchant stores, keen to please their customers, soon followed this idea too.

-Nowadays, innovative Japanese companies such as Hamamonyo have recreated tenugui as lovely art pieces, with gorgeous Japanese designs.
-The tenugui has become a beautiful part of the home, whether they are hung on the wall, or used as table runners.
+Nowadays, innovative Japanese companies have recreated tenugui as lovely art pieces with gorgeous Japanese designs.
+The tenugui has become a beautiful part of the home, whether they are hung on the wall, or used as table runners when serving Japanese tea!

 They are hugely popular in Japan, and we’re thrilled to be able to provide them in our online Zusetsu store, as a compliment to our furoshiki.